Tweneboa Kodua Fokuo

-Tweneboa Kodua Fokuo (born August 12, 1977) is a Ghanaian politician and entrepreneur who serves as the Member of Parliament for the Manso Nkwanta Constituency in the Ashanti Region.
+Tweneboa Kodua Fokuo (born August 12, 1977) is a Ghanaian politician and entrepreneur who serves as the Member of Parliament for the Manso Nkwanta constituency in the Ashanti Region.
 He represents the New Patriotic Party in the Ninth Parliament of the Fourth Republic of Ghana.

-Early Life and education
+Early life and education

 Fokuo was born in Pakyi No. 1, a town in the Amansie West District of the Ashanti Region, on July 28, 1976.
 He completed a Bachelor of Science in Natural Resources Management at Kwame Nkrumah University of Science and Technology (KNUST) in July 2001.
 He then earned an MBA in Finance from the University of Wales in May 2004, followed by an Advanced Commercial Credit Risk Management Certificate from the IFS School of Finance, UK, in July 2009.

 Career

 Fokuo started his career in banking and risk management.
-He served as Assistant Vice President at Barclays Bank Ghana (now Absa), and later became Head of Credit Risk at First National Bank Ghana Ltd. In 2019, he joined National Investment Bank (NIB) as Deputy Managing Director, later becoming the managing director.
+He served as Assistant Vice President at Barclays Bank Ghana (now Absa Bank Ghana), and later became head of credit risk at First National Bank Ghana.
+In 2019, he joined the National Investment Bank (NIB) as deputy managing director, later becoming the managing director.